temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 "MyWorkflow"
 ```

-And count how many Workflows of each type you have:
+To count the number of Workflows, use the following command:

 ```bash
 $ temporal workflow list --fields long -o json | jq '.[].type.name' | uniq -c